March 02, 2021 4 min read 1 Comment

 The Silver Aura Conditioner, much like the Silver Aura Shampoo has a few different use applications.
 It can totally be used as an every wash conditioner, blending the best aspects of the lighter conditioners with the heavier conditioners for a medium weight.
 Or, it can be used as a periodic treatment for scalp issues that pop up from time to time.

 This conditioner is packed full of special stuff for sensitive, irritated scalps.
 It has kokum butter and moringa oil, which are lighter emolients often used to relieve dry, itchy skin.
 They work wonders on the hair, too, offering a special softness and bounce.
 Sea kelp extract offers a ton of minerals and nutrients to feed the scalp and balance the natural biome to help regulate oil production, which can help relieve symptoms of scalp issues.
 Oat protein soothes the skin and also helps replenish some structure to the hair shaft.
 The herbal blend with peppermint and tea tree also help keep the biome in check.
 So, if your scalp is extra sensitive and your hair likes a more medium weight conditioner, this will be your go to bar.
 If you prefer one of the other conditioners for your usual wash day, but do like to treat your scalp to something a little special, this one can be used as a hair-mask every so often.
-I, for example, usually use the Spirit or Aqua Conditioners, but every couple of weeks, I apply this one paying close attention to the scalp, massage it in and let it sit for 5-10 minutes.
-I then wash it out and follow up with the heavier conditioner along the strands.
+I detail the various uses of the Silver Aura Conditioner in this article: The Versatility of Silver.

 I hope this explains the similarities and differences among the different conditioners.
 This is a general guide, so if you have any questions please feel free to email me to discuss your unique situation!
 If you've used one of these conditioners and want to add something about your experience, please leave a comment, write a review or send me an email- firstname.lastname@example.org